dailydrip/uhura/docs/troubleshooting.md

+## Emails Don't Show Up in Inbox

+A recipient, whose email is properly configured in Highlands SSO, complains that they didn't receive an email.

+###  Solution

+Tell 'em to look in their SPAM folder.

 ## No template for interactive request

 When you attempt to access the Uhura administrative application, you might see the following: